Find Cheap Homeowners Insurance Quotes in Louisiana

 - Carpeting and installed features: Wall-to-wall carpeting, shelves and built-in bookcases are all covered by flood insurance.

-- Portable appliances and personal property: Appliances, like your oven, refrigerator and washing machine, are generally covered.
+- Portable appliances and personal property: Appliances like your oven, refrigerator and washing machine are generally covered.
 The same applies to your other belongings.
 Note that anything in this category is subject to a separate coverage limit.

-Damage to your home's structure is paid to replacement cost value (RCV), meaning depreciation is not taken into account, so long as you live in a single-family home and it is your primary residence.
-Personal property is paid to actual cash value (ACV), meaning depreciation is taken into account.
+Damage to your home's structure is paid at replacement cost value (RCV), meaning depreciation is not taken into account — as long as you live in a single-family home and it is your primary residence.
+Personal property is paid at actual cash value (ACV), meaning depreciation is taken into account.

-What's Not Covered by Flood Insurance in Louisiana?
+What's not covered by flood insurance in Louisiana?

 Items and expenses not covered: